 There are three stages for adding new-home plumbing: rough in below ground, rough in above ground, and installation.
 On average, plumbing installation costs $900 per tub or shower and $400 for non-tub fixtures.
 Using these estimates, each full bathroom costs around $1,700.

 You’ll likely spend between $12,500 and $21,000 to plumb your home, with the average plumbing budget at $15,944.

 Installing wall and ceiling drywall and adding paint throughout the home will cost you between $10,000 and $17,000.
 Drywall is cheaper and easier to install than plaster, so it’s the go-to material for most homeowners today.
 However, plaster has its benefits, including higher fire and mold resistance.

 Like most aspects of home construction, flooring costs vary based on the type and quantity of material.
 Hardwood flooring installations cost between $6 and $25 per square foot.
-Epoxy flooring costs between $3 and $12 per square foot, while vinyl flooring typically costs around $4.50 to $5.00 per square foot.
+The cost of epoxy flooring is between $3 and $12 per square foot, while vinyl flooring (check out our comparison of wpc and spc vinyl flooring) typically costs around $4.50 to $5.00 per square foot.